 In a Youth Exchange, young people learn how others in their age group live in other countries.
 With the various youth groups carrying out a joint project, fresh perspectives open up for the young people and they develop a sense of responsibility and self-confidence.

 At a youth exchange, youth groups from two or more countries meet for a few days or weeks in order to carry out activities together.
 Many different topics and activities are possible at a youth exchange.
+Examples for topics are sustainability, peace education, health or personal development.
 Creative projects involving art, dance, video or theatre are just as suitable as sport or outdoor activities.

 In the process, the young people always play an active role in planning, organising and implementing the project.
-The use of non-formal methods of learning are characteristic of youth exchange projects.
-That is to say, the young people are included in the learning process on a voluntary basis and control their own learning.
+The use of non-formal methods of learning are central to youth exchange projects.
+That is to say, the young people are included in the learning process on a voluntary basis and reflect their learnings.